Al532/MuseScore_ChordPitchRespell/README.md

 Note that the plugin analyzes each chord independently, without using a time window. **As such, its logic could be applied directly to MuseScore’s core MIDI input.
 This plugin is intended as a proof of concept demonstrating improved enharmonic spelling behavior.**

+The core idea is to minimize the spread of Tonal Pitch Classes (TPC) across all notes of a chord, while also taking the current key signature into account.
+A configurable constant is used to down-weight the use of extreme accidentals (double flats and double sharps).

 ### Parallel maj7 chords

 #### Raw MIDI entry